se2crid/GetMoreRam/README.md

 # Get More Ram
-A simple AltSign wrapper app that allows you to enable "Increased Memory Limit" for your sideloaded apps without using Xcode.
+A simple [StosSign](https://github.com/stossy11/StosSign) wrapper app that allows you to enable "Increased Memory Limit" for your sideloaded apps without using Xcode.

 # How to use
 1. Sideload this app